gomorpheus/morpheus-docs/troubleshooting/Attaching_Logs.rst

 Log rotation takes the current file each night or after it's a certain size and compresses them.
 The ``*.s`` files in the current directory are rotated and zipped logs that can be sent as is.

 The logs can also be captured from the Morpheus UI.
-Under ``Administration -> Health -> Morpheus Logs``.
+Under |AdmHeaMorLog|.
 Please copy relevant logs and add to case as an attachment.

 .. image:: /images/troubleshooting/Morpheus-Health-Logs.png